 A single data table might hold a mix of different samples you want to analyze.
 Samples may differ in species, developmental stages, sequencing methods, or other criteria.
-If you only want to run a workflow analysis on a subset of the samples in your data table, you might want to consider making a set table.
+If you only want to run a workflow analysis on a subset of the samples in your data table, consider making a set table.

 A set table allows you to organize and save sets of samples for (repeat) downstream analysis and keep track of data files that are generated for a sample subset.
-Set tables always refer to entities in an entity table (i.e. a sample_set table references samples in a sample table; a specimen_set table references specimens in a specimen table), meaning a set table can only be created after you've made and uploaded the entity table it references.
-The example below shows you how to make a sample_set table assuming you have a sample table.
+Set tables always refer to entities in an entity table (i.e., a sample_set table references samples in a sample table; a specimen_set table references specimens in a specimen table).
+Therefore, a set table can only be created after you've made and uploaded the entity table it references.
+The example below shows you how to make a sample_set table, assuming you already have a sample table.

 Option 1: Generate a set in Terra

-1. Select the rows to be included in the set.
+1. Select the rows the entity table to be included in the set.

 2. Click Edit (pencil icon) at left above the table.